oliang2000/yerkes-plate-digitization/README.md

 :stars: **match.py & utility.py**:
 For a given .csv file (of star data extracted from plate), fetches star data of matching field from GAIA and compares data.
-Saves both .csv files of the fetched GAIA data and matching data, and .png outputs of comparison.
+- Saves both .csv files of the fetched GAIA data and matching data
+- Outputs .png and .txt of the comparison of GAIA and plate data, accuracy calculated from treating GAIA as "truth"

 To use:
 1. Create a folder inside the same folder containing match.py & utility.py, this folder should be named the plate name, which will be used in created .csv files and figures in this program